Does Intermittent Fasting Help With

 Lifestyle Modifications to Complement Intermittent Fasting

-Intermittent fasting has gained popularity as an effective method for
+Intermittent fasting has gained popularity as an effective method for lowering blood pressure and improving overall health.

 However, for optimal results, it is essential to complement intermittent fasting with certain lifestyle modifications.